When we share our networks, resources and knowledge, we can achieve great things.

 “Many of our VSA young professionals have come back to Downer requesting greater leadership roles.
 Downer has seen them take on larger projects, ask to work more independently, taking ownership of a complete project and offering to work in remote areas of New Zealand with confidence.
 It is this increased confidence that is making a crucial difference to the way young professionals are positively approaching their career development and role choices within Downer.” - Jan O’Neill, EGM People and Culture, Downer New Zealand

 To find out what your company or organisation could achieve through partnering with VSA, please get in touch with our dedicated team.
-We can talk you through the process for setting up a partnership, and things you need to consider.
+Please email us here.

 Staff volunteering programme